VR51/host-flash/README.md

 Host Flash™ works at the OS level.
 This means any request from any program or app sent to any flagged external host is blocked.

 Host Flash™ does not block requests sent to IP addresses.
 Use iptables to manage IP address access rules.

+# New in 3.1.9
+- Updated hosts file source URLs from HTTP to HTTPS where available.
+- Changed some hosts file source URLs to reflect organisational changes in their host websites.
+- Added Developer Dan's Ads and Trackers Aggressive hosts list - See https://www.github.developerdan.com/hosts/
+- Minor bug fixes.

 # Features
 - Better hosts file management